kinopio-club/kinopio-help/api/index.md

 <code class="users">id</code>                               | `String`  | The unique ID of the user.
 Is not user updateable
 <code class="users">apiKey</code>                           | `UUID`    | Used in Authentication headers to make API calls as the currentUser.
 Generated and returned only when user signs up or in.
 Is not user updateable
 <code class="users">cardsCreatedCount</code>                | `Integer` | The number of cards the user has created if they're not a paid user, used to enforce the free user limit.
 Is not user updatable.
+<code class="users">cardSettingsDefaultCharacterLimit</code>            | `Integer` | The max number of characters you can enter in a card.
+Either 300 (default) or 4000 (max).
+Constrained character limits are meant to encourage using cards to represent single ideas.
+But this override exists for those who don't want that.
+<code class="users">cardSettingsMaxCardWidthIsWide</code>               | `Boolean` | Defaults to `false` (200px wide cards).
+If `true`, cards created by this user will have a much wider default maximum width (500px wide cards).
+<code class="users">cardSettingsShiftEnterShouldAddChildCard</code>		| `Boolean` | The number of cards the user has created if they're not a paid user, used to enforce the free user limit.
+Is not user updatable.
 <code class="users">color</code>                            | `String`  | User color changes your paint stroke and default avatar color
 <code class="users">createdAt</code>           				      | `String`  | The date when the user was created
 <code class="users">creditsEarned</code>                    | `Integer` | The number of $ credits earned by referring or inviting new users to Kinopio.
 Is not user updateable